Elckarow/Better-EMR-Phone/README.md

-A Ren'Py 7.4.9+ phone framework inspired by EMR's phone.
+A Ren'Py 7.4.9+ phone framework inspired by the phone used in the DDLC mod, Doki Doki Exit Music Redux.

 Credit Elckarow#8399 [Official documentation can be found here](https://better-emr-phone.readthedocs.io/en/latest/).